Alphabetical List of Student Organizations

 ENVIRONMENTAL LAW SOCIETY

-The Environmental Law Society (ELS) is for students who are concerned about environmental issues and/or interested in environmental careers.
-We actively pursue expansion of the environmental curriculum and promote improved environmental efforts by the Law School.
-ELS hosts events with top environmental practitioners from the government, public interest groups, and private law firms.
-In addition to these panel discussions and informal lunches, we also host large-scale events, such as an Earth Day celebration and outdoor events such as hiking trips, park clean-ups, and tree planting.
-ELS welcomes all interested new students and offers ample opportunity to become involved at any level.
+The Environmental Law Society (ELS) includes students who are concerned about environmental issues and/or interested in environmental careers.
+We have recently succeeded in expanding the environmental curriculum and we host events with top environmental practitioners from the government, public interest groups, and private law firms.
+In addition to panel discussions and informal lunches, we also hold an Earth Day celebration and outdoor events such as hiking trips, park cleanups, and tree planting.
+ELS offers ample opportunities for students to get involved, and 1Ls play an integral role in planning ELS activities.

 FASHION LAW SOCIETY